Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Results

 \section{Results}

-We move on to presenting the results.
-We start with Sec.~\ref{ssec:systematic_analysis}, in which we provide a systematic analysis of the three precision measures: $\ell$, $g$, and $a$.
+In Sec.~\ref{ssec:systematic_analysis} we provide a systematic analysis of the three precision measures.
 The section presents how the measures respond to changes in bias probability ($p$) and response uncertainty ($\sigma$).
-Most importantly, such analyses highlight the applicability scope of each measure.
-We then follow with Sec.~\ref{ssec:comparisons_of_experiments}, where we present how our experiment comparison methods (internally using the experiment precision measures) perform on the simulated data.
-Among others, we quantify how well each method differentiates between experiments having different experiment precision.
+Such analyses highlight the applicability scope of each measure.
+In Sec.~\ref{ssec:comparisons_of_experiments} we present how our experiment comparison methods (internally using the experiment precision measures) perform on the simulated data.
+Among others, we quantify how well each method differentiates between experiments that have different experiment precision.